fluent/fluent-bit-docs-stream-processing/overview/README.md

 ## Fluent Bit Data Pipeline

 [Fluent Bit](https://fluentbit.io) collects and process logs (records) from different input sources and allows to parse and filter these records before they hit the Storage interface.
-One data is processed and in a safe state (either in memory or the file system), the records are routed through the proper output destinations.
+One data is processed and it's in a safe state (either in memory or the file system), the records are routed through the proper output destinations.

-> Most of the phases in the pipeline are implemented through Plugins: Input, Filter and Output.
+> Most of the phases in the pipeline are implemented through plugins: Input, Filter and Output.

 ![](../imgs/flb_pipeline.png)